Trombone Day 2015

 Location and Parking

 Trombone Day takes place at Cal State Fullerton at the Clayes Performing Arts Center

 High School Quartet Competition

-The contest will consist of an onstage performance of two pieces.
-The music for the competition will have one required piece, "O Magnum Mysterium", and one piece of their choice that is approximately three minutes in length.
-The panel will comment on the performance of each quartet and eventually choose a winner from each division.
+The contest will consist of an onstage performance of one piece, not to exceed three (3) minutes.
+The panel will comment on the performance of each quartet and choose a winner from the participating groups.

 To sign up for the quartet competion, please email Len Wicks at email@example.com